Alameyo/furious/README.md

 This is API for cinema with Fast & Furious movies.

-Swagger/OpenAPI documentation available in docs/furious.yaml
+Swagger/OpenAPI documentation available in `docs/furious.yaml`

+As preconfiguration:
+* MongoDB database need to be run `scripts/PullDatabase.sh` will pull docker image of database
+* applications properties need to be supplied with
+  * omdapi.token
+  * spring.security.user.name
+  * spring.security.user.password

 Assumptions:
 * Generally API have 2 collections.
 Timetable and movie reviews.